Mario-B4/Full-stack-Py-w-flask/README.md

-# Full-stack-Py-w-flask
+# Build & Deploy Python App using Flask | A Complete Python Project
-This is a brief application to demonstrate the use of Python calculator with Flask API to backend
+building App front-end UI (HTML Page), as well as, back-end with use of Python calculator and Flask API to backend.